If you are an Oregon resident and are receiving Food Stamps (SNAP) you may be eligible

 - Work Experience: work-based learning opportunities and connection with employers; job shadow, internship, co-op education, and externship placement.

 Any referrals for the STEP grant go to Charla Wheeler.
-If you would like to refer an individual, please feel free to give Charla's contact information out or email/call her directly (if given permission by the student).
-There are two simple assessments completed with a (potential) student before connecting them with the various resources that could best serve them – whether that be on campus or not
+If you would like to refer an individual, please feel free to give Charla's contact information out or email/call her directly (with permission from the student).

-The Career Pathways, STARS and STEP programs are located in the Oregon Trail Building room #107, or you may call or email Charla Wheeler or Sharlene McCaslin.
+The STEP program is located in the Oregon Trail Building room #107, or you may call or email Charla Wheeler.